kubernetes/community/contributors/design-proposals/scheduling/scheduler_extender.md

 	URLPrefix string `json:"urlPrefix"`
 	// Verb for the filter call, empty if not supported.
 This verb is appended to the URLPrefix when issuing the filter call to extender.
 	FilterVerb string `json:"filterVerb,omitempty"`
+	// Verb for the preempt call, empty if not supported.
+This verb is appended to the URLPrefix when issuing the preempt call to extender.
+	PreemptVerb string `json:"preemptVerb,omitempty"`
 	// Verb for the prioritize call, empty if not supported.
 This verb is appended to the URLPrefix when issuing the prioritize call to extender.
 	PrioritizeVerb string `json:"prioritizeVerb,omitempty"`
 	// Verb for the bind call, empty if not supported.
 This verb is appended to the URLPrefix when issuing the bind call to extender.